 Arkansas Motor Vehicle Power of Attorney Form

 An Arkansas motor vehicle power of attorney is a form that appoints an attorney-in-fact to carry out vehicle-related affairs for an individual or business owner.
 The owner elects a representative when they cannot tend to the matter(s) themselves.
-By accepting the role, the attorney-in-fact agrees to carry out the duties in the manner requested.
-If the attorney-in-fact fails to fulfill the tasks or acts beyond the given power, the owner can revoke their authority by using a revocation form.
-The attorney-in-fact is legally responsible for decisions that do not align with the owner’s wishes.
+By accepting the role, the attorney-in-fact agrees to carry out the duties in the manner requested or the principal can revoke their abilities.

 How to Write

 Step 1 – Identifying Information of Owner and Attorney-in-Fact

 In this first section, write the current date, the vehicle owner’s first and last name, and the attorney-in-fact’s name and address on the lines provided.

 Step 2 – Description of Vehicle

 - Model (e.g., Accord)

 - Year (e.g., 2014)

 This section indicates what the attorney-in-fact is allowed to do on the owner’s behalf.

 - Check each box that the representative is authorized to perform.